A Glimpse into Dholdholi, Odisha

 Our new Child and Mother Care Centre building is a beautiful space for the 50 children who walk an average of two miles from their respective villages to attend.
 It is still another two miles of walking to get to their school.
 These distances are a big reason many of the children skip school.
 It’s no wonder the children were so delighted when our Child and Mother Care Centre acquired 16 bicycles for them to ride to school!
 They eagerly learned to ride the bicycles and now happily double up to ride to school.
 The teachers are also very pleased that these children will now be more likely to attend school regularly.

 Hold the Hand of a Child in Need

 A Typical Day at the Dholdholi Centre

 It is early in the morning when the 50 children start arriving at the center.
 They wash up after the long walk from their homes before morning devotions begin at 7:30 am, followed by an hour of study time.
 They are fed breakfast before they depart for school, now on bicycles.
 The children return from school to the Child and Mother Care Centre at 4 pm.
 After playing for half an hour, they get help with their homework, are fed and pray together before heading back home.
 Three teachers, a cook and a helper care for these children, demonstrating God’s love in action.

 While the children are at school, our staff make home visits to teach family members the same values and lessons the children are being taught and to reaffirm the importance of attending school.
 They also educate the family about issues such as cleanliness, proper handling of food, disease prevention, family planning and childcare.

-Worship services at Dholdholi are held on Saturdays at our Child and Mother Care Centre.
+Worship services are held on Saturdays at the Dholdholi Child and Mother Care Centre.
 The children are eager to attend and enthusiastically participate.

 Staff Serving the Child and Mother Care Centre at Dholdholi